jojoelfe/ohsu_seminar/slides.md

 # Summary

 <ul>

+<li v-click>Tip-links might occur with more than one copy at the tip, similar to channels</li>
+<li v-click class="mb-50px">Pcdh15 has a predetermined bending point to adopt to geometry required for trafficking</li>

-<li>Immuno-AuNPs enable detection of rare protein complexes in cryo-EM tomograms
+<li v-click>Immuno-AuNPs enable detection of rare protein complexes in cryo-EM tomograms
 <ul>
 <li>Location</li>
 <li>Numbers</li>